hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/_examples/affiliated_products_generator.ru.md

 *   **Classes:** `AliAffiliatedProducts` handles the AliExpress-specific affiliate product retrieval.
 It likely has methods to interact with AliExpress APIs (or other data sources), extract product details, generate affiliate links, and save/retrieve images/videos.
 A crucial part of the class is the `process_affiliate_products` method, which is the core of the affiliate link generation logic.

 *   **Functions:** `main()`.
-This function acts as an entry point, orchestrating the process of creating an `AliAffiliatedProducts` object, supplying product URLs, processing the data, and displaying the results.
+This function acts as an entry point, orcheStarting the process of creating an `AliAffiliatedProducts` object, supplying product URLs, processing the data, and displaying the results.

 *   **Variables:**
     *   `campaign_name`, `campaign_category`, `language`, `currency`: These string variables define the context of the product search on AliExpress.